 Penfold auto-enrolment workplace pension scheme

-Penfold launched its workplace pension scheme* in April 2022 and provides what it describes as an 'unbeatable employee experience'.
-It provides a bespoke auto-enrolment workplace pension scheme that offers something a little different to Nest, a scheme that was set up and regulated by the government.
+Penfold's workplace pension scheme* provides a bespoke auto-enrolment workplace pension offering employers an alternative to the government's own Nest auto-enrolment scheme.
 It is currently offering a free consultation* which includes a private demonstration with a pension expert.
 In addition, employers receive benchmarking data to see how their scheme compares to other similar businesses, guidance with choosing the optimum contribution levels as well as engaging webinars, onboarding sessions and guides.

 Consolidate your existing pensions with Penfold for free